alberto-lazari/lcd-exercises/exercises/until.typ

   #comment[All the complete computations of the next steps respect the same property]
   $= { P | & P satisfies psi or (
     P satisfies phi and
-    exists P' in "Proc" st P --> P' and forall P --> P' st \
+    exists P' in Proc st P --> P' and forall P --> P' st \
       & forall c in complete(P') st exists i in NN st ( c_i satisfies psi and